FAQ

 • All participants in the Family Fun Run must have a bib number, if you ran a different race during the Reykjavik Marathon you can use that bib number for the Family Fun Run.

 • Photos from the race can be bought from Marathon Foto.
 The "early bird" price is 6400ISK, and the price for after the race is 8900ISK.
-You simply go the website after the photo package has been purchased and type in your bib number or name to retrieve the photos.
+You simply go to the website after the photo package has been purchased and type in your bib number or name to retrieve the photos.
 ATTENTION: THE PRICE FOR THE PACKAGE WILL RISE AS THE RACE GETS CLOSER.

 • AbbottWMM Wanda Age Group World Championships extends an invitation to those within the qualifications to the 2025 Championship.
 More information regarding the 2025 event TBA.